vncnz/datetime-writer/README.md

 * Add the datetime-writer directive to your element.
 A model is required.

 I hope this can be a useful starting point for datetime inputs of your projects ;)

+UPDATE: Now you can set the attribute datetime-default-now="true", in that case if model is empty it is set with current datetime.